false

 5. Think of it as a conversation

-The key to bringing hospitality online and creating community around your brand on social media is communicating directly with current and prospective guests.
-At the end of the day, people want to feel seen and valued.
+If you only take away one point from this blog, let it be this: The key to bringing hospitality online and creating community around your brand on social media is communicating directly with your audience.
+At the end of the day, people want to feel seen and valued, just like they do in your restaurants.
+73% of social media users say they would buy from a competitor if a brand isn’t responsive.

 6. Embrace authenticity

 People go on social media to feel connected, inspired, and educated.
-And Gen Z, in particular, craves authenticity and transparency from brands.
+And Gen Z, in particular, craves authenticity and transparency from brands—and they can sniff out the frauds a mile away.

 So instead of trying to be perfectly polished and promotional at all times, embrace the real on social media.
-For example, well-lit, expensive photography is important for your website, app, and menu, but your social followers also want natural, lo-fi content (it’s proven to get 40% more views than hi-fi visuals).
+For example, well-lit, expensive photography is important for your website, app, and menu, but your social followers also want natural, lo-fi content (one study found lo-fi gets 40% more views than hi-fi visuals).

 7. Go all in on video

-Photography and carousels go a long way, but video is still king—TikTok alone has 1 billion+ monthly active users.
-Restaurants can seize on its popularity by telling visual stories of their food, brand, employees, and guests.
+Photography and carousels go a long way, but video is still king—TikTok alone has 2 billion+ monthly active users.
+Restaurants use video to tell visual stories of their food, brand, employees, and guests.

 For example: